Optimizing distortion riskmetrics with distributional uncertainty: Applications and numerical illustrations

-where the true value of the original VaR problem is approximated by the rearrangement algorithm (RA) of \cite{PR12} and \cite{EPR13}, whereas the optimal value of the ES problem is obtained by simultaneously minimizing the sum of a linear combination of ES and the $\mathcal{L}^2$-norm of the vector $\mathbf{a}$, which can be done efficiently.
-In particular, if the marginals of the random losses are identical (i.e., $F_1=\cdots=F_n=F$), the optimal solution is $\mathbf{a^*}=(1/n,\dots,1/n)$ and $V_{\mathrm{ES}}(a,b,F_1,\dots,F_n) = \ES_{0.95}(F)+c/\sqrt{n}$.
+where the true value of the original inner VaR problem is approximated by the rearrangement algorithm (RA) of \cite{PR12} and \cite{EPR13}, whereas the optimal value of the inner ES problem is obtained by simultaneously minimizing the sum of a linear combination of ES and the $2$-norm of the vector $\mathbf{a}$, which can be done efficiently.\footnote{The outer problems of \eqref{eq:var} and \eqref{eq:es} are solved numerically by the constrained nonlinear multivariable function ``fmincon" with the sequential quadratic programming (SQP) algorithm.
+The same method is also applied when solving outer problems of \eqref{eq:non-convex} and \eqref{eq:convex}.} In particular, if the marginals of the random losses are identical (i.e., $F_1=\cdots=F_n=F$), the optimal solution is $\mathbf{a^*}=(1/n,\dots,1/n)$ and $V_{\mathrm{ES}}(a,b,F_1,\dots,F_n) = \ES_{0.95}(F)+c/\sqrt{n}$.
 We consider the following marginal distributions \begin{enumerate}[(i)] \item $F_i$ follows a Pareto distribution with scale parameter $1$ and shape parameter $3+(i-1)/(n-1)$ for $i=1,\dots,n$; \item $F_i$ is normally distributed with parameters $\mathrm{N}(1,1+(i-1)/(n-1))$, for $i=1,\dots,n$; \item $F_i$ follows an exponential distribution with parameter $1+(i-1)/(n-1)$, for $i=1,\dots,n$. \end{enumerate} We choose $n$ to be $3$, $10$, and $20$.
-For comparison, we calculate the value $n||\Delta\mathbf{a}^*||_2$, where $\Delta\mathbf{a}^*$ is the difference between the optimal weights of the non-convex problem and the convex problem.
+For comparison, we calculate the value $n\Vert \Delta\mathbf{a}^*\Vert _2$, where $\Delta\mathbf{a}^*$ is the difference between the optimal weights of the non-convex problem and the convex problem.
 In addition, we calculate the absolute differences between the optimal values obtained by the two problems, $\Delta V =V_{\mathrm{ES}}-V_{\mathrm{VaR}}\ge 0$, and the percentage differences $\Delta V /V_{\mathrm{VaR}}$.
 Tables \ref{tab:num_var1} and \ref{tab:num_var2} show the numerical results that compare both optimization problems with two choices of the action sets $A_{a,b}$.
-The computation time is reported (in seconds).\footnote{The processors we use are Intel(R) Xeon(R) CPU E5-2690 v3 @ 2.60GHz 2.59GHz (2 processors).} We observe that the optimal values obtained in the two problems get closer and become approximately the same as $n$ gets larger.
-As explained before, this is because the set of plausible distributions $\M(F_1,\dots,F_n)$ is asymptotically equal to a set closed under concentration.
+The computation time is reported (in seconds).
+We observe that the optimal values obtained in the two problems get closer and become approximately the same as $n$ gets larger.
+As explained before, this is because the set of plausible distributions $\M(F_1,\dots,F_n)$ is asymptotically equal to a set closed under concentration for all intervals.

 Next, we consider a TK distortion riskmetric with parameter $\gamma=0.7$.
 Due to the non-concavity of $h$, there are no known ways of directly solving the non-convex optimization problem

 We may get an approximation of \eqref{eq:non-convex} using a lower bound of $\rho_h$ in \eqref{eq:non-convex} produced with the dependence structure created by the rearrangement algorithm (RA);\footnote{Such a dependence structure obviously provides a lower bound for the worst-case value in \eqref{eq:non-convex}.
 In theory, the result from RA is thus not an optimal dependence structure for \eqref{eq:non-convex}.
 In our numerical results, this lower bound is very close to an upper bound only for the case of VaR and ES but not for the case of TK distortion riskmetrics.} for simplicity, we denote by $V_h$ this lower bound.
 On the other hand, by \eqref{eq:port_equiv}, the convex counterpart of \eqref{eq:non-convex} can be written (using Theorem \ref{th:1}) as